-In most cities, people with any kind of criminal record, even just an arrest, are unfairly denied housing.
-The JHA was passed to help these people access safe, stable and affordable housing.
+In most cities, people with any kind of criminal record, even just an arrest, can be unfairly denied housing.
+The JHA was passed to help these individuals access safe, stable and affordable housing.
 The JHA:

-1) prohibits landlords from denying a housing application based on juvenile or adult arrest records; and
+1) Prohibits landlords from denying a housing application based on juvenile or adult arrest records; and

-2) requires landlords considering an individual's covered criminal history to perform an individualized assessment prior to denying any application for housing.
+2) Requires that landlords considering an individual's covered criminal history perform an individualized assessment prior to denying any application for housing.

-2. What is an Individualized Assessment?
+2. What is an individualized assessment?

-An individualized assessment is a questionnaire that considers all the relevant factors from an individual's conviction in the previous three (3) years.
-The following list of factors can be considered.
-This list does not include all factors that a landlord can consider:
+An individualized assessment is a questionnaire that considers all relevant factors from an individual's conviction in the previous three (3) years.
+The following list provides a list of factors that can be considered.
+This list does not include all factors a landlord can consider.

-- The nature and severity of the criminal offense and how recently it occurred. - The nature of the sentencing. - The number of criminal convictions in the past three (3) years. - The length of time that has passed since the applicant's most recent convictions. - The age of the individual at the time the criminal offense occurred.

-- Evidence of rehabilitation. - The individual history as a tenant before and/or after the conviction. - Whether the criminal conviction(s) was related to the applicant's disability. - If the applicant is a person with a disability, whether any reasonable accommodation could be provided to lessen any demonstrable risk.
+- The nature and severity of the criminal offense and how recently it occurred. - The nature of the sentencing. - The number of criminal convictions. - The length of time that has passed since the applicant's most recent convictions. - The age of the individual at the time the criminal offense occurred. - Evidence of rehabilitation. - The individual history as a tenant before and/or after the conviction. - Whether the criminal conviction(s) was related to the applicant's disability. - If the applicant is a person with a disability, whether any reasonable accommodation could be provided to lessen any demonstrable risk.